tomjoht/tomjoht.github.io/_restapicourse/docapis_resource_descriptions.md

 ## The terminology to describe a "resource" varies

 When it comes to the right terminology to describe the resource, practices vary.
-Exactly what are the things that you access using a URL?
-Here are some of the terms used in API docs:
+Exactly what are the "things" that you access using a URL?
+Here are some of the terms used in different API docs:

 * API calls
 * Endpoints